ncatlab/nlab-content/pages/4/6/0/2/2064/content.md

 ## References

-Fiber bundles (then spelled fibre-bundles) were originally defined in:
+Fiber bundles were originally defined (then spelled "fibre-bundles") in:

 * [[Hassler Whitney]], *On the theory of sphere-bundles*, Proceedings of the National Academy of Sciences **26** 2 (1940) 148-153 &lbrack;[doi:10.1073/pnas.26.2.148](https://doi.org/10.1073/pnas.26.2.148)&rbrack;
   > (with focus on [[sphere bundles]])

 Other sources: